rizwankhan1787/thoughtworks_assignment/README.md

 The *
 * shell script is yet another wrapper for yet another markup language.
 In this case docker-compose.
-The script below is used to describe the muzzu_uating environment in terms of docker-compose.
+The script below is used to describe the rizz_uating environment in terms of docker-compose.

 ```